kailanich/datajournalism-fall22/assignment1.md

 By Kaila Nichols

 ### Clarity and accuracy
-* I was able to immediately identify the central idea the reporter was trying to explain.
+* I was able to immediately identify the central idea the reporter was trying to explain from the headline.
 (Rating: 4)
   * The writer wants to present a visual of where PPP funding went across each state along with a measure of which places received the most or least.
-  * Location: Headline

 * I understood how to read the visualization, but felt it was easier to hover above each state and read the percentages than using the colors.
 (Rating: 3)
   * While it is helpful to have that option, the individual colors should also be easily differentiated.